JeeWeetje/iot-workshop/README.md

-# The Things Network Azure IoT Hub Integration
+# The Things Network Azure IoT Hub Integration Bridge

 This is an example integration between The Things Network and Azure IoT Hub.
 This integration will be offered as a bridge, which features creating devices in the Azure IoT Hub device registry as well as sending events from uplink messages.